 Alternative mini-games

-In June 2023, we have received reports that these alternative mini-games have disappeared completely.
+In June 2023, we received reports that these alternative mini-games have disappeared completely.
 When McKinsey decided that these games can’t accurately assess a candidate’s skills, they removed these tests.
 But in the future, as the McKinsey Solve evolves, there’s a chance they will re-adopt these games or develop new ones based on them.
 Thus, this section of the article exists only to provide a record, you can skip right to the next part.

 Alternative 1: Disaster Management